-The subject property is a 3,568 square foot lot, located in the R-1-4 (4,000 sq. ft. min. parcel size) zone district, a designation that allows residential uses.
+The subject property is a 3,583 square foot lot, located in the R-1-4 (4,000 sq. ft. min. parcel size) zone district, a designation that allows residential uses.
 The proposed single family residence is a principal permitted use within the zone district and the project is consistent with the site's (R-UM) R-UM General Plan designation.
 The residence has been re-sited following the addition of the fire turnaround to meet the required setbacks.

 The basement level is shown in the section (Sheet 3, Detail 4 in Exhibit A) as 7-feet in height.
 This area cannot be designated as one of the parking spaces because there is insufficient height to meet the minimum height for a garage (7'6" is required).
 The 7-foot height also means that the basement is not considered a 'story' and the area is excluded from the Floor Area Ratio calculations.
 The height of the large volume in the Living Room must be less than sixteen feet in height for it to not count twice in F.A.R. calculations.
-A Condition of Approval has been added for the building permit plans to reflect this.
+A Condition of Approval requires the building permit plans to specify an interior height of no greater than 16 feet.